carpentries-incubator/fair-data-management-agriculture/episodes/organising-data-for-ltes.Rmd

 ## Introduction

 Tables are a great way of presenting data, and spreadsheet software such as Google Sheets and Microsoft Excel are useful programs for making tabular datasets.
 Most researchers are familiar with Excel, it is easy to use, flexible, and includes tools for analysing and visualising data.
-Excel's flexibility gives us a lot of freedom to organise data, but this can lead to bad practices and data which are difficult to reuse.
+Excel's flexibility gives us a lot of freedom to organise data, but this can lead to bad practices which make data difficult to reuse.

 In the worst case Excel's default behavior may corrupt our data.
 For example consider a value like 1/12, or SEPT1.
 In both examples Excel will, by default, convert these values to dates, even if they are not intended by the user to be dates.
 In the example of SEPT1, this was a recognised name for a human gene which has since been renamed to SEPTIN1 specifically to avoid this type of data handling error when using Excel ([https://doi.org/10.1038/s41588-020-0669-3](https://doi.org/10.1038/s41588-020-0669-3)).